Service User Guide

 There is an alarm call system fitted into each room of the Home, which is linked to a central control panel.
 Please take the time to familiarise yourself with it and how it operates.

-The outside of the Home is equipped with security lighting, which automatically switches on during the hours of darkness when the Home is approached.
-There is also 24 hour CCTV monitoring and recording the Home.
+The outside of the Home is equipped with CCTV and security lighting, which automatically switches on during the hours of darkness when the Home is approached.

 Our Terms and Conditions of Residency are embodied in the Residents Contract, which forms the basis of your stay with us.
 You have free access to copies of any such document and other records concerning your residency at any time.
 Please ask to speak to the manager of the home who will be able to explain in more detail.